How Highly Focused Sound Waves Steadied A Farmer's Trembling Hand

 Then Dambach heard about a new treatment that uses sound waves to reduce tremors without traditional surgery.
 It's called focused ultrasound, and it was approved by the Food and Drug Administration in 2016.
 But the treatment is only now becoming available at more than a handful of medical centers.

-Dambach was referred to Dr. Howard Eisenberg, chair of neurosurgery at the University of Maryland Medical Center in Baltimor.
+Dambach was referred to Dr. Howard Eisenberg, chair of neurosurgery at the University of Maryland Medical Center in Baltimore.
 And Eisenberg says Dambach's history is pretty typical of the people he treats.

 "These people don't have just a tremor," he says.
 "It's a disabling tremor.
 These are people who've had to actually change their lives."